wolfy26/Zen-Lang/README.md

 The ability to control scoping is a powerful tool unique to Zen.

 Statements outside any functions, conditionals, or loops are in the **global** scope.
-Any statements inside the code blocks of functions, conditionals, or loops are one scope within the function, conditional, or loop.
+Any statements inside code blocks are in the scope of that code block.

-By default, variables and functions are limited to the scope in which they were defined.
+By default, variables and functions are limited to the scope in which they are defined.

-Variables are fetched from the first scope outside (or in) the scope specified which has that variable defined.
+Variables are fetched from the first scope from the scope specified which has that variable defined.

 To specify the scope of a variable or function, use curly braces surrounding an expression immediately following the variable or function name.
 The expression specifies the number of scopes outside the current scope in which the variable is used.
-A scope may not exceed the global scope.
+Although the expression may evaluate to an extremely high number, the scope will not exceed the global scope.

 Consider the following program:
 ```
 def n := 1;
+def x := 5;
 if(1 = 1){
   def n := 2;
   println(n);
   println(n{1});
+  println(x);
   n{1000} := 3;
 }
 println(n);